ManudattaG/Bitcoin-forex/README.md

 Solution:
 ---------------------------------------------------------------------------------------

-This service is deployed on Heroku and always gets the latest Bitcoin conversion rates based on the date the API is triggered.
+This service is deployed on Heroku and always gets the latest Bitcoin conversion rates (USD) on the date the API is triggered.
 Find the below API endpoints of the service.

-To get latest rate --> https://bitcoin-forex.herokuapp.com/api/getLatestRate
+* To get latest rate --> https://bitcoin-forex.herokuapp.com/api/getLatestRate

-To get historical rates --> https://bitcoin-forex.herokuapp.com/api/getHistoricalRates?startDate=2020-10-15&endDate=2020-10-25
+* To get historical rates --> https://bitcoin-forex.herokuapp.com/api/getHistoricalRates?startDate=2020-10-15&endDate=2020-10-25

 PS: Bitcoin service demo screenshots available [here](/demo_screenshots/README.md)